tudeikb/tudeikb.github.io/docs/snowflake/exam-prep/2-account-access-and-security.md

 > D. <u>Records for dropped objects are included in each view</u>
 >
 > E. The historical data can be retained from 7 days to 6 months

+***

+What is an organization in Snowflake and what is an example of the benefits of using one?

+> A. An organization provides a mechanism for the customer to classify data categories across tables and databases.
+>
+> B. An organization allows a customer to manage account objects such as databases, schemas, tables, and views and to organize them easily.
+>
+> C. An organization allows a customer to self-manage Snowflake account creation including synching users, roles, and databases across Snowflake accounts.
+>
+> D. <u> An organization allows a customer to conduct self-service Snowflake account creation and also self-manage and monitor those accounts individually and as a group across all accounts</u>.